New to Lake Oswego

 Water and Sewer

 Some utilities, like water and sewer, are provided by the City.
 Other, such as electricity, natural gas, garbage, phone, and cable, are operated by businesses.
-Bimonthly billing for City-operated utilities goes through the Finance Department.
-If you have questions about the amount you have been billed or need to make arrangements for a change in service, contact them at 503-635-0260.
+Monthly billing for City-operated utilities goes through the Finance Department.
+If you have questions about the amount you have been billed, please contact Utility Billing at 503-635-0265 or firstname.lastname@example.org.
+To start or stop service, please fill out the Service Form.
 Utility services provided by the City.

 Cable Television (Comcast)

 The Metropolitan Area Communications Commission (MACC) administers the cable television franchise agreement between the City of Lake Oswego and Comcast (formerly AT&T) Cable.
 If a subscriber has a dispute with Comcast and cannot get it resolved with them, MACC is his/her advocate.